 After soaring for years, house prices in and around Toronto have pulled back sharply in recent months.
-Prices in the GTA have fallen 17 per cent on average from the market’s peak in April, according to the Toronto Real Estate Board.
+Prices in the GTA for detached homes ave fallen 11% on average from the market’s peak in February, according to the Toronto Real Estate Board.

 That drop is prompting some buyers who bought when prices were at their highest peak to try to get out of their deals – usually once they realize, as the closing date approaches, that the price they paid is now more than the house is worth.
 But re-negotiating agreements with vendors and real estate agents can be tough and walking away from what seems like a poor deal isn’t as easy as one might think.

 Generally, the real estate industry operates on participants being paid only upon a successful result – but that’s not always the case.
 That’s why it’s critical that you clearly document the relationship between you and your agent from the outset, including your expectations of the agent’s services, what you’re prepared to pay for those services, and the duration of your commitment.